KeIias/libft/README.md

-# libft
+# libft - personal library of C functions
-Contains a bunch of libc functions as well as other useful tools that I made
+Contains reproductions of some of the standard C library functions as well as other custom-made ones that I deemed useful.

-This work started from a school project and I keep using/updating it regularly